-The Central Financial and Economic Affairs Commission held its 10th meeting last August when it stressed that common prosperity is an essential requirement of socialism and called for reasonable adjustment of excessive incomes and rearrangement of income distribution to promote common prosperity through high-quality development.
-We believe the government’s drive for common prosperity will narrow the gaps between individuals, regions, and urban-rural communities to a more acceptable level.
-Corporate profitability and capital accumulation should remain, albeit the growth rate will be contained.
-Growing the pie is the foundation of common prosperity, and we think that China’s overall economy could expand even more via domestic consumption and innovation.
+The Central Financial and Economic Affairs Commission held its 10th meeting last August when it stressed that common prosperity is an essential requirement of socialism and called for reasonable adjustment of excessive incomes and rearrangement of income distribution to promote the concept through high-quality development.
+We believe the government’s common prosperity drive will narrow the gaps between individuals, regions, and urban-rural communities, and bring them to a more acceptable level.
+Corporate profitability and capital accumulation should remain, although their growth rate will be contained.
+Growing the pie is the foundation of common prosperity, and we think that China’s overall economy could expand even more through domestic consumption and innovation.

-Chart 2: China’s domestic innovation delivers results, as electric-vehicle battery manufacturers have already captured over half of the global market share
+China’s domestic innovation delivers results, as EV battery manufacturers have already captured over half of the global market share

 While it may be too early to say if the current regulatory tightening cycle is over, we believe the most severe measures had been released and digested.
-The swift rectification of businesses and operating models, along with the implementation of necessary measures in the affected industries mean that growth expectations can be reset.
-Here, we reiterate the forward-looking, long-term drivers of technology and digitalisation.
+The swift rectification of businesses and operating models, along with the implementation of necessary measures in the affected industries, mean that growth expectations can be reset.
+Here, we reiterate the forward-looking, long-term drivers of technology and digitalization.

 Peak carbon emissions and promoting new energy

-Following China’s aim of reaching carbon emissions peak by 2030 and achieving carbon neutrality by 2060, in October the State Council proposed the “Action Plan for Carbon Dioxide Peaking before 2030”, urging the people’s governments of all provinces, autonomous regions and municipalities, as well as all ministries and commissions of the State Council, and all institutions directly under the State Council to implement the overall plan: by 2030, the share of non-fossil energy consumption should reach around 25%, and carbon dioxide emissions per unit of GDP should drop by more than 65% compared with the 2005 level, successfully achieving carbon dioxide peaking before 2030.
+Following China’s aim of reaching carbon emissions peak by 2030 and achieving carbon neutrality by 2060, the State Council proposed the “Action Plan for Carbon Dioxide Peaking before 2030” last October, urging the people’s governments of all provinces, autonomous regions and municipalities, ministries and commissions of the State Council, and all institutions directly under the State Council to implement the overall plan: By 2030, the share of nonfossil energy consumption should reach around 25%, and carbon dioxide emissions per unit of GDP should drop by more than 65% compared with the 2005 level, successfully achieving carbon dioxide peaking before 2030.

-We see solid investment opportunities in the renewable-energy sector, which enjoys strategic priority for government funding.
-The construction of wind and photovoltaic bases has already been accelerated thanks to the elevated pace of in governmental bond issuance and policy support.
-Over the longer term, we expect a roadmap that will help China’s journey toward peak carbon emissions by 2030.
-This will place the country’s decarbonisation efforts under a more institutionalised framework.
-Overall, we believe that if China can change this energy problem into a manufacturing one, then it’ll greatly help China to achieve carbon peak and carbon neutrality.
+We see solid investment opportunities in the renewable energy sector, which enjoys strategic priority for government funding.
+The construction of wind and photovoltaic bases has already been accelerated thanks to the elevated pace of government bond issuance and policy support.
+Over the longer term, we expect a road map that will help China’s journey toward peak carbon emissions by 2030.
+This will place the country’s decarbonization efforts under a more institutionalized framework.
+Overall, we believe that if China can change this energy problem into a manufacturing issue, then it’ll greatly help China to achieve carbon peak and carbon neutrality.

-The consumption upgrade for China’s population, especially the middle class, is demonstrated by a shift in demand from goods to high-quality lifestyle services like property management and ‘experiences’ such as travel.
+The consumption upgrade for China’s population, especially among the middle class, is demonstrated by a shift in demand from goods to high-quality lifestyle services such as property management and experiences such as travel.

-For consumer products, the winners will be those that can quickly adapt to local tastes.
-We have seen Chinese brands gain market share from foreign equivalents in multiple categories, such as sportswear, skincare, and cosmetics.
+In regard to consumer products, the winners will be those that can quickly adapt to local tastes.
+We’ve seen Chinese brands gain market share from foreign equivalents in multiple categories such as sportswear, skincare, and cosmetics.

 We see three unique opportunities in A-shares:

-Given China’s goal of carbon neutrality, solar and wind energy installations may experience higher growth in the coming years.
-Despite higher raw-material prices affecting solar energy developments in 2020, which resulted in new installations falling short of expectations in 2021, we believe the number will grow markedly in 2022.
-With solar energy costs remaining high, new energy operators are more optimistic about wind energy and, therefore, the number of installations may exceed forecasts in 2021 and 2022.
+Given China’s carbon neutrality goal, solar and wind energy installations may experience higher growth in the coming years.
+Despite higher raw material prices affecting solar energy developments in 2020 which resulted in new installations falling short of expectations in 2021, we believe the number will grow markedly in 2022.
+With solar energy costs remaining high, new-energy operators are more optimistic about wind energy and, therefore, the number of installations may exceed forecasts in 2021 and 2022.

-It’s worth mentioning that new-energy sources are leading to changes in the power-grid sector.
-To cope with competition, capex investment here should also exceed expectations.
+It’s worth mentioning that new-energy sources are leading to changes in the power grid space.
+To cope with competition, capital investment here should also exceed expectations.

 In terms of opportunities, new-energy operators are mainly listed in Hong Kong, while new-energy-related materials and equipment companies are primarily traded in A-share markets.

-The penetration of EVs continues to rise – especially given the subsidies introduced in Europe and the US.
+The penetration of EVs continues to rise—especially in light of the subsidies introduced in Europe and the United States.
 The EV market has evolved from one driven by government subsidies to one led by consumption.
 With many EVs produced by traditional automobile manufacturers due to hit the market in 2022, EV sales should maintain high levels of growth throughout the year.
 Many companies that provide materials and equipment to EV supply chains are listed on the A-share market.

-The replacement of imported semiconductors with those locally produced in China will be an industry trend lasting several years.
-In 2021, the semiconductor industry was highly cyclical, and we are optimistic about capital spending in 2022.
-Overall, then, we are constructive on semiconductor equipment companies.
-The higher penetration of EVs and solar energy will enhance the structural demand for power-management semiconductors (i.e., semiconductor components related to power and voltage control).
-As such, the outlook of power semiconductor companies is also more favourable.
+Replacing imported semiconductors with those locally produced in China will be an industry trend lasting several years.
+In 2021, the semiconductor industry was highly cyclical, and we’re optimistic about capital spending in 2022.
+Overall, we’re constructive on semiconductor equipment companies.
+The higher penetration of EVs and solar energy will enhance structural demand for power management semiconductors (i.e., semiconductor components related to power and voltage control).
+As such, the outlook for power semiconductor companies is also more favorable.

-Although Hong-Kong listed Chinese equities trailed China A shares and Taiwan equity by a considerable margin in 2021, we need to consider the valuation of the Hang Seng Index over the past five years and a price-to-book (P/B) ratio of less than one, which signals a bottoming out.
-As of end December 2021, the historic P/B ratio of Hong Kong equities was 0.97, implying that downside risk is limited.
-Catalysts for Hong Kong’s equity market include an increasing number of IPOs, especially those returning from the US.
+Although Hong Kong-listed Chinese equities trailed China A-shares and Taiwanese stocks by a considerable margin in 2021, we need to consider the valuation of the Hang Seng Index over the past five years—with a price-to-book (P/B) ratio of less than one, it signals a bottoming out.
+As of the end of December 2021, the historic P/B ratio of Hong Kong equities was 0.97, implying that downside risk is limited.
+Catalysts for Hong Kong’s equity market include an increasing number of initial public offerings (IPOs), especially those returning from the United States.

-Besides, the China Securities Regulatory Commission recently announced that if companies meet compliance requirements and use the variable interest entities (VIE) structure, they will be allowed to list offshore after registration.
-As the US Securities and Exchange Commission has passed a new rule ordering the delisting of foreign companies that fail to comply with audit regulations for three consecutive years, we expect the number of China concept stocks heading to Hong Kong for IPOs or homecoming listings to grow continuously.
+Besides, the China Securities Regulatory Commission recently announced that if companies meet compliance requirements and use the variable interest entities structure, they’ll be allowed to list offshore after registration.
+As the U.S. Securities and Exchange Commission has passed a new rule ordering the delisting of foreign companies deemed to have failed to comply with audit regulations for three consecutive years, we expect the number of China-concept stocks heading to Hong Kong for IPOs, or homecoming listings, to grow continuously.
 This should provide a liquidity boost for Hong Kong equities.

-Finally, growth expectations for the large-cap internet and e-commerce sectors have been reset, and we believe that current valuations price in most of the negative news flow.
-Looking ahead, the long-term drivers of technology and digitalisation remain intact.
-Catalysts for re-ratings in 2022 could be further clarity on the approval of gaming titles and time-spent limits, strong growth among new retail offerings (e.g., group community purchase), and the increasing penetration of fresh food and grocery e-commerce services.
+Finally, growth expectations for the large-cap internet and e-commerce sectors have been reset, and we believe that current valuations have already priced in most of the negative news flow.
+Looking ahead, the long-term drivers of technology and digitalization remain intact.
+Catalysts for re-ratings in 2022 could include further clarity on the approval of gaming titles and time-spent limits, strong growth among new retail offerings (e.g., group community purchase), and the rising penetration rate of fresh food and grocery e-commerce services.
 We believe that any risk is on the upside.

-After experiencing rapid growth in 2021 (projected at 6%), Taiwan’s GDP is set to expand by 3.3% in 2022, which is slower than 2021 but higher than pre-COVID levels.
-Corporate earnings may slow to 0–3%, with negative growth in the materials sector and cyclical equities being the leading detractors.
+After experiencing rapid growth in 2021 (projected at 6.0%), Taiwan’s GDP is set to expand by 3.3% in 2022, which is slower than 2021 but higher than pre-COVID-19 levels.
+Corporate earnings may slow to between 0% and 3.0%, with negative growth in the materials sector and cyclical equities being the leading detractors.
 The earnings prospects for most electronics companies remain bright.
-For example, semiconductor and server companies, as well as automotive electronics, are expected to achieve double-digit earnings growth.
+For example, semiconductor and server companies—as well as automotive electronics—are expected to achieve double-digit earnings growth.

-Stock-picking rather than market selection should be in favour throughout 2022.
+Stock picking, rather than market selection, should be in favor throughout 2022.
 Corporate profits may recede in the second quarter of the year, and the Fed is widely anticipated to raise interest rates.
-Historical data suggests that Taiwan equity performance would, to a large extent, be negatively correlated to Fed policy, meaning we may see Taiwan equities peak in the first quarter of 2022.
-Key investment themes include mid-cap electronics such as integrated-circuit (IC) designers, servers, EVs, and the metaverse-related names; banks that can benefit from rate hikes; and stocks that will be boosted by the post-pandemic recovery.
+Historical data suggests that Taiwan’s equity performance would, to a large extent, be negatively correlated to Fed policy, meaning we may see Taiwanese stocks peak in the first quarter of 2022.
+Key investment themes include mid-cap electronics such as integrated circuit (IC) designers, servers, EVs, and metaverse-related names; banks that can benefit from rate hikes; and stocks that will be boosted by the postpandemic recovery.

 Greater choice in a varied asset class

 Given its increasingly diverse range of investment opportunities, the Greater China equity universe will be best approached from a bottom-up, stock-picking perspective rather than by focusing on a narrower band of individual markets.
-We are encouraged by developments across all share types, most notably the swift growth in renewables, Hong Kong’s burgeoning IPO sector, and changes in the semiconductor supply chain.
-Furthermore, China’s expanding middle class and its desire for domestic brands provides us, as active managers, with a deeper well of ideas from which to draw.
-Lastly, we believe that the most stringent regulatory measures are now behind us.
-This, coupled with a hoped-for easing of COVID-related concerns, should see investor confidence accelerate in 2022.
+We’re encouraged by developments across all share types, most notably the swift growth in renewables, Hong Kong’s burgeoning IPO sector, and changes in the semiconductor supply chain.
+Furthermore, China’s expanding middle class and its desire for domestic brands provide us, as active managers, with a deeper well of ideas from which to draw.
+Finally, we believe that the most stringent regulatory measures are now behind us.
+This, coupled with a hoped-for easing of COVID-19-related concerns, should see investor confidence accelerate in 2022.

 A widespread health crisis such as a global pandemic could cause substantial market volatility, exchange trading suspensions and closures, and affect portfolio performance.
 For example, the novel coronavirus disease (COVID-19) has resulted in significant disruptions to global business activity.
 The impact of a health crisis and other epidemics and pandemics that may arise in the future, could affect the global economy in ways that cannot necessarily be foreseen at the present time.
 A health crisis may exacerbate other pre-existing political, social and economic risks.
 Any such impact could adversely affect the portfolio’s performance, resulting in losses to your investment.